Why More Medical Students Are Choosing to Become DOs in 2026: A Growing Movement Toward Whole-Person Care

 Interest in Prevention Over Intervention

-A growing number of students enter medical school with strong interests in public health and preventive care.
-They see osteopathic medicine's whole-person approach as uniquely suited to addressing the root causes of illness rather than merely managing symptoms.
+A growing number of students arrive with strong interests in public health and prevention.
+They see the whole-person approach as well suited to treating the root causes of illness, not just the symptoms.

-This perspective aligns with broader trends in healthcare, where employers, insurers, and government agencies increasingly emphasize prevention and wellness over reactive treatment.
+This fits a broader shift in healthcare.
+Employers, insurers, and government agencies increasingly favor prevention and wellness over reactive treatment.

 Recognition of Healthcare's Complexity